Fahad2129/Dungeon-Escape-31659-/README.md

 Welcome to Dungeon Escape!
 This project is a complete, text-driven adventure game built with C++14 and the SFML multimedia library.
 It showcases a strong application of Object-Oriented Programming (OOP), custom data structures, and modern C++ features.
 The player awakens in a dungeon and must navigate a series of dangerous rooms, battle enemies, and make a crucial choice to find the key to their freedom.

-(Note: You should replace the link above with an actual GIF of your game in action!)

 Table of Contents
 Core Features
 Gameplay Mechanics & Flow